andyp22/fvtt-weapon-reload/README.md

 ### Feature types

-- `Item Feature` - A new feature type meant to be used along with items for better clasification.
+- `Item Feature` - A new feature type meant to be used along with items for better classification.

 ### Item properties

 - `Concealable`: A flag for weapons to indicate whether they are concealable.
+- `Unstable`: A flag for ammunition to indicate whether they are unstable.

 ## Module settings

 The Weapon Reload module provides the following configurable settings:

 - `Enable Misfires` (World): A flag to indicate whether the optional rule for using misfiring weapons is enabled.
-- `Filter Ammunition By Equipped` (User): A flag to indicate whether filtering of ammunition should include checking to see if it is also equipped.
 - `Repeating Shot Ammunition UUID` (World): The UUID of a consumable firearm bullet that will be used as ammunition for Repeating Shot.
 - `Unstable Ammunition Failure Threshold` (World): When using unstable ammunition, a roll of this or lower results in critical failure.
 - `Use Unstable Ammunition` (World): A flag to indicate whether the optional rule for using unstable ammunition is enabled.
+- `Filter Ammunition By Equipped` (User): A flag to indicate whether filtering of ammunition should include checking to see if it is also equipped.

 ## Features

 ### Reloadable Weapons

 Reloable Weapons are things like firearms that use ammunition but can have more than one bullet/projectile loaded into it at a time.
-In order for a weapon to be reloadble it must have the following configured:
+In order for a weapon to be reloadable it must have the following configured:

-- `Reload` Activity: This is a utility type activity renamed to be `Reload`.
+- `Reload` Activity: This feature mimics the behavior inherent in reloading a firearm.
+This is a utility type activity renamed to be `Reload`.
 Beyond the name and activity type it can be configured however else you would like.
-- `Next Round` Activity: This is a utility type activity renamed to be `Next Round`.
+- `Next Round` Activity: This feature informs the user of what the next piece of ammunition in the reloadable weapon is.
+This is a utility type activity renamed to be `Next Round`.
 Beyond the name and activity type it can be configured however else you would like.
 - `Base Weapon Type`: `Reloadable Weapon` (Martial Ranged)
 - Limited Uses: The number of limited uses allowed by the weapon represents the number of bullets that can be loaded at once.
+- `Repeating Shot` Activity: This feature is meant to mimic the Artificer's `Repeating Shot` infusion.
+This is an attack type activity renamed to be `Repeating Shot`.
+Beyond the name and activity type, the to hit and bonus damage will need to be configured properly.

 Reloadable weapons are empty when first acquired and must be loaded using the `Reload` feature.